-Chest pain may be a sign that something isn’t right.
-Because it can be a brief event, people tend to ignore it.
-Unfortunately, this can lead to greater health issues down the road.
+Chest pain may be a sign that something’s not right.
+But when discomfort is a brief event, people often choose to ignore it.
+Unfortunately, ignoring chest pain can lead to more serious health issues down the road.

 If you are experiencing any of the above symptoms, seek medical care immediately.
-You may be having a heart attack or could be experiencing another serious condition.
+You may be having a heart attack or other serious health event.

 Causes & Risk Factors